-Gary Chapman wrote a book several years ago called the Five Love Languages and it has revolutionized the way people understand themselves and their relationships.
+Gary Chapman wrote a book several years ago called The Five Love Languages and it has revolutionized the way people understand themselves and their relationships.
 To learn about your love language and to get the book, take the quiz here.
 There are even counseling resources, apology styles, and much more.
 But when you’ve finished, come back to this article to read about the ways you, and everyone else you know, experiences love differently:

 Those who experience love through quality time need to have your full attention and time to engage in an activity.
 It doesn’t matter if it’s a long conversation or just setting aside some special time to be together.

-Although sometimes misunderstood as greedy, when someone feels loved when they receive gifts, it is more about the fact that their significant other took the time to think of them, verses the gift itself.
+Although sometimes misunderstood as greedy, when someone feels loved when they receive gifts, it is more about the fact that their significant other took the time to think of them, versus the gift itself.

 Words of Affirmation

-While kindness matters in all relationships, someone who feels love from words of affirmation places a great deal of emphasis on what is said and the way it is said to feel built up, encouraged, and loved.
+While kindness matters in all relationships, someone who feels the love from words of affirmation places a great deal of emphasis on what is said and the way it is said to feel built up, encouraged, and loved.

 Acts of Service